Sabrinas Organizing

 4. Minimize the clutter on the counters.

-Now, let me show you how to make this easy paper management system for your kitchen so you and your family can be ready for anything.
+Now, let me show you how to create an easy-to-use paper management system for your kitchen, so you and your family can be prepared for anything.

 How did I make this Kitchen Paper Management System?